Jareechang/dynamodb-data-modelling-target-stores/README.md

 # Option 2, Env: Dev (Use a real service from AWS)
 terraform plan -var-file=./env/dev.tfvars
 terraform apply -auto-approve -var-file=./env/dev.tfvars

+# IMPORTANT: Remember to destroy resources after finishing with testing it otherwise you will incur charges
+terraform destroy -auto-approve -var-file=./env/dev.tfvars
 ```

 **Note:** `-var-file=./env/local.tfvars` points the dynamodb to the local endpoint if you want to use local dyamodb (local dev)